laro/Cilia/README.md

           using   Image::InParameterType = const ImageBasicView&
           using MDArray::InParameterType = const MDArrayBasicView&
           ```
+        - (Which you don't have to write down explicitly, because it's simply the standard for user defined types.)
 - Type trait **`CopyParameterType`**
     - of a type `T` typically simply is `T`
       `using<type T> T::CopyParameterType = T`